 The cooperative is gradually helping to structure a more coherent and accessible European nightlife network!

 In short, European Sleeper is an ambitious, agile cooperative, clear-sighted about the challenges and convinced that a night train can be popular, comfortable and profitable.
-Brussels-Prague is just the beginning.
-And Paris-Berlin could well become one of the emblematic routes of this new generation of operators who want to reconnect Europe while you sleep.
+In the end, Brussels-Prague was just the starting point.
+Along with Paris-Berlin, Hamburg and Milan, European Sleeper could well re-shape the fabric of European night trains!

 In the meantime, for all the latest European Sleeper news in real time, don't hesitate to subscribe to our Locomissive (the HOURRAIL! newsletter, in your mailbox every other Thursday):